 Located at the Ranch at Death Valley, the privately run Fiddlers’ Campground (760/786-2345 or 800/236-7916, www.oasisdeathvalley.com, $24) offers RV sites (no hook-ups, back-in only).
 One tent is allowed per site.
 While not the place for those seeking desert solitude, it does include amenities such as wireless Internet and access to Ranch at Death Valley’s pool, showers, and sports facilities.
 Communal picnic tables and fire pits are available within the campground but not at individual sites.
 Sites can be reserved year-round through Oasis at Death Valley.

 Furnace Creek Campground

-Sunset Campground (first-come, first-served, Oct.-May, $12) is across the road from Furnace Creek Campground and conveniently located near the services at Furnace Creek Ranch.
+Sunset Campground (first-come, first-served, Oct.
+15-Apr.
+15, $12) is across the road from Furnace Creek Campground and conveniently located near the services at Furnace Creek Ranch.
 With 270 sites, it caters mainly to RVs and is peaceful but spare, meaning it is basically a very scenically located parking lot.
 Amenities include water, flush toilets, and a dump station.
 It’s useful as an overflow if Furnace Creek Campground is full or to avoid some of the congestion there.